drupaldiversity/event-organizer-packet/README.md

 * [6.0 - Communicating Inclusion](manuscript/communicating-inclusion/communicating-inclusion.md)
 * [7.0 - Resources](manuscript/resources/resources.md)

-_Most up-to-date TOC can always be found on the SUMMARY.md_
+_Most up-to-date Table of Contents can always be found in the SUMMARY.md_